-IRUSA has been a member of the National Voluntary Organizations Active in Disaster (VOAD), an association that promotes communication and collaboration between organizations active in disaster relief as well as government organizations.
-IRUSA’s DRT is the first Muslim organization to partner with the American Red Cross.
-Its team members are certified in disaster response training from both American Red Cross as well as IRUSA’s original programming.
-You can read more about our specific training and volunteer opportunities below.
+IRUSA is a member of the National Voluntary Organizations Active in Disaster (VOAD), an association that promotes communication and collaboration between organizations active in disaster relief as well as government organizations.
+IRUSA’s DRT is also the first Muslim organization to partner with the American Red Cross.

-Want more?
-Connect with our Disaster Response Team staff via firstname.lastname@example.org or by calling 1-855-447-1001.
-And make sure to friend and/or follow us on your fav social network. #IRDRT is our hashtag!
+Connect with our Disaster Response Team staff via firstname.lastname@example.org or by calling 1-855-447-1001 to learn more.
+And make sure to friend and/or follow us on your favorite social network.
+Use #IRDRT!